stantonzeng/sign-langauge-translator/README.md

 ## Procedure

 If you want to create your own custom dataset, you can run the picTakingScript.py and use the create_dataset(number_imgs) where number_imgs == number of images that you want to have for each letter.
-You must also have a folder called "dataset" within that same folder with all of the letters in it.
+You must also have a folder called "dataset" with all of the letters in it as folders.
+The same can be done with validation and test data.

 ```
 /dataset/
       /a/
-          a1.jpg
+          a1.jpg  <--- You will create this
           a2.jpg
           .
           .